Birthing New Ventures

 Not surprisingly, academics have sought to unravel the entrepreneurial process.
 From their findings we learn that all that happens prior to a formal launch of a new venture is critical to understand the essence of entrepreneurship.
 For example, we know that many more people see opportunities than those that actually seek to exploit the opportunities they have discovered.

 In this course you will explore why and how opportunities are created and/or discovered by more or less enterprising individuals.
 In addition you will explore why only a few of those that see an opportunity will actually engage in efforts to further explore and exploit the opportunities that they have spotted.
 You will identify factors that drive entrepreneurship at the level of the individual.
 You will explore how personality characteristics, experience, education, and social embeddedness shape entrepreneurial journeys.
-You will learn that entrepreneurship is not necessarily about taking risk, since many entrepreneurs put a lot of effort in minimizing (or even outsourcing) risk prior to the launch of their venture.

 This course aims to highlight the importance of the process stages that precede the launch of an entrepreneurial venture.
 We learned that the developmental process that results in the birthing of new ventures has a long-lasting impact on venture survival and/or entrepreneurial growth, therefore it is important to study it.
 This course provides a bird’s eye view on factors and processes that lead to the launch of entrepreneurial ventures.
 It builds a foundational understanding of the initial stages of the entrepreneurial process that will allow you to deepen your understanding of entrepreneurship in the subsequent courses of the Entrepreneurship minor.